Balder1840/gollum-docker/README.md

 ### [gollum](https://github.com/gollum/gollum)
 the modified gollum files
-add activemodel to `gollum.gemspec` as the gollum-auth need it in Dockerfile, install the self-build gem file `gollum-auth-0.7.1.gem`, as there is a issue when using docker build gollum and install gollum-auth from gem sources
+- add activemodel to `gollum.gemspec` as the gollum-auth need it
+- in Dockerfile, install the self-build gem file `gollum-auth-0.7.1.gem`, as there is a issue when using docker build gollum and install gollum-auth from gem sources

 ### [gollum-auth](https://github.com/bjoernalbers/gollum-auth)
-the http basic authentication middleware for gollum change the references to latest ones, as it has conflicts with gollum then use docker to build a gem file
+the http basic authentication middleware for gollum
+- change the references to latest ones, as it has conflicts with gollum

-`docker build -t gollum-auth .` copy the file out
-`docker cp gollum-auth:/pkg/gollum-auth-0.7.1.gem ~/`
+use docker to build the gem file: `docker build -t gollum-auth .` copy the file out: `docker cp gollum-auth:/pkg/gollum-auth-0.7.1.gem ~/`

 ### wiki
-the customized js & css,
-config.ru for rack including the enhanced [NiceTOC](https://github.com/gollum/gollum/wiki/Custom-macros) that can be collapsed
+the customized js & css, and config.ru for rack including the enhanced [NiceTOC](https://github.com/gollum/gollum/wiki/Custom-macros) that can be collapsed

 ## How to

 ### usefull commands
-`docker context ls`
+- `docker context ls`
-`docker buildx ls`
+- `docker buildx ls`
-`docker buildx create --use --name mybuilder #node-amd64` `docker buildx inspect mybuilder --bootstrap`
+- `docker buildx create --use --name mybuilder #node-amd64`
+- `docker buildx inspect mybuilder --bootstrap`

 ### build